ukgov-equality-hub/ethnicity-facts-and-figures/doc/decisions/0001-record-architecture-decisions.md

 "Significant" decisions could include those where we opt *not* to undertake a piece of work (e.g. adding infrastructure) in lieu of a more simple solution.

 All developers will be responsible for writing architectural decision records when they recognise it is appropraite to create a durable record of the context and conversation around a particular piece of work.
 All other developers will be responsible for reading, commenting on, and updating architectural decision records as appropriate.
+Conversations should take place on the GitHub Pull Request rather than other mediums, as this will keep all of the relevant points discoverable.
+Key points raised in discussion should be integrated into the architectural decision record, if appropriate.

 Key Benefits
 ------------